 Laura M. Wingler, PhD, Postdoctoral Researcher, Howard Hughes Medical

 Institute, Lefkowitz Lab, Department of Medicine, Duke University Medical Center

 The angiotensin II type 1 receptor is a premier model system for studies of biased agonism in GPCRs, as it has both Gq-biased and β-arrestin-biased agonists that have been exceptionally well characterized.
-Here we use multiple structural techniques
+Here we use multiple structural

-different biological profiles.
+and achieve their different biological profiles.

 10:05 Coffee Break in the Exhibit Hall with Poster Viewing and Poster Competition Winner Announced